bibsdb/display-docs/content_structure/test_guide.md

 * Go to `/admin/feed-sources/list`.
 * Click "Opret ny datakilde" (`/admin/feed-sources/create`).
-* Select a name (e.g. "My calendar feed") and description for the feed source.
+* Select a name (e.g. "My calendar feed") and add a description of the feed source.
-* Selected "Kalender feed" for "Type".
+* Select "Kalender feed" for "Type".
 * It will display "Bemærk!
 Datakilden skal gemmes før der kan tilkobles lokationer.
 Gem og åbn datakilden igen.".
 * Save with "Gem datakilde".
 * Reopen the feed source from the list.